OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Wireshark.md

 ### Wireshark

 Wireshark is a packet capture tool available on Linux, Mac and Windows for free.
 This means that it will capture traffic (all or some) that comes to or leaves a NIC on the machine.
 We will be looking at pre-captured data as an example.
 From files listed above (i.e. in this repo), download the ITL sample file called `Lab 01 - ITLsample.pcap`.
-See [ECT ECT Tech Nugget N0.5 Basic Diag Tools 5 Wireshark][ECT Tech Nugget N0.5 Basic Diagnostic Tools 5] for more detail about Wireshark.
+See [ECT Tech Nugget N0.5 Basic Diag Tools 5 Wireshark](https://youtu.be/QTIbS9wyfag) for more detail about Wireshark.

 1. Install Wireshark on **your** machine, if not installed already: http://www.wireshark.org/download.html.
 Install the current stable release.
 <br>